 effective then the temporary use of medications could be tried.

-Q. I read some of the patient inquiries about OCD, one women in particular mentioned post partum obsessive compulsive disorder OCD.
-I also had this happen to me after my child was born.
+Q. I had post partum obsessive compulsive disorder.
+I had this happen to me after my child was born.
 The thoughts are very scary indeed.
 However, I found out that my thyroid glad TSH was a 10 at that time! after they found out that my thyroid was causing my brain to malfunction and they set me on the road to fixing the thyroid.
 I am on Armour thyroid, it works very well for me and I recommend it to anyone.
 It took awhile to get back my normal mind and mental state, but, I am totally normal now with no obsessive compulsive disorder or bad thoughts!
 The thyroid and the mind connection is a huge factor and I thought maybe if someone reads this it would help them tremendously to know they are not crazy and to have the thyroid checked if you are having obsessive compulsive disorder symptoms or obsessive bad thoughts.
 It could very well be that is all it is, and when you can fix the thyroid the neurotransmitters start working again.

 disorder and obsessive compulsive